netzbegruenung/passbolt-salt/README.md

     chmod 600 /etc/salt/passbolt*
     ```

 8. Create Pillar sls files for the different Salt minions.
 Use the example below as content for the sls files and replace the group UUID.
-Hint: you can find the Group UUID in the URL in Passbolt admin interface when editing a group.
+Hint: you can find the group UUID in the URL of the Passbolt admin interface when editing a group.
     ```
     #!py
     def run():